 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by Badenoch & Clark Limited ("we" or "our") to prevent modern slavery and human trafficking in its business and supply chains.
+It sets out the steps taken by Badenoch & Clark Limited ("we" or "our") to prevent modern slavery and human trafficking in its business and supply chains during the year ending 31 December 2017.